openkruise/openkruise.io/versioned_docs/version-v1.3/user-manuals/cloneset.md

 - if you scale down `replicas` from `N` to `N-1`, when the Pod to be deleted is still in `PreparingDelete`, you scale up `replicas` to `N`, the CloneSet will move the Pod back to `Normal`.
 - if you scale down `replicas` from `N` to `N-1` and put a Pod into `podsToDelete`, when the specific Pod is still in `PreparingDelete`, you scale up `replicas` to `N`, the CloneSet will not create a new Pod until the specific Pod goes into terminating.
-- if you specificly delete a Pod without `replicas` changed, when the specific Pod is still in `PreparingDelete`, the CloneSet will not create a new Pod until the specific Pod goes into terminating.
+- if you specifically delete a Pod without `replicas` changed, when the specific Pod is still in `PreparingDelete`, the CloneSet will not create a new Pod until the specific Pod goes into terminating.

 Since Kruise v1.3.0, you can put a `apps.kruise.io/cloneset-scaling-exclude-preparing-delete: "true"` label into CloneSet, which indicates Pods in `PreparingDelete` will not be calculated in the `replicas` number.